 COUNTY OF SAN MIC GUEL

 STATE OF NEW MEX aco } SS.

-egal # 21090315 etition for Outstanding National Phil Schere , Being first duly sworn, on oath
+egal # 21090315 etition for Outstanding National Phil Schere er Editor) , Being first duly sworn, on oath

-esource Waters 2 Lines states that s/he is a Ma general paid and general under the second class ponotice hereto attached is a said San Miguel County months prior to the first is a copy as published is her the English Language in weeks on the following data ostal privilege in said required to be published y continuously and use ssue thereof containing reto attached and here a said newspaper one Miguel county, New county, being the county being the county and said paper has ininterruptedly during g said notice.
-That the by made a part hereof Mexico, entered inty in which the been published in a period of six e notice of which
+esource Waters 2 Lines states that s/he is a Manager of the Las Vegas Optic, a tri-weekly newspaper of general paid and general circulation in San Miguel county, New Mexico, entered under the second class postal privilege in said county, being the county in which the notice hereto attached is required to be published and said paper has been published in said San Miguel County continuously and uninterruptedly during a period of six months prior to the first issue thereof containing said notice.
+That the notice of which a copy as published is hereto attached and hereby made a part hereof was published in the English Language in said newspaper once each week for consecutive weeks on the following dates, to wit:

 First Publication on the 1st day of September , 2021

 Second Publication on the day of

 Third Publication on the day of

 Fourth Publication on the day of , 20

 That such notice is a legal for that purpose within the 1937, and that payment the e meaning of the provi isions of Chapter 167. session Laws of

 Phillip Scheres Editor

 Subscribed and sworn to be 9-20-2023 before me this 13th Notary Pub Expires lic CYN OFF , 20 21 .
 Official Seal THIA MARIE FITCH Notary Public ate of New Mexico mission Expires 1 180 200